-Ions with velocities greater than those of most particles in the surrounding plasma are found across all scales of plasma physics, from high energy cosmic rays passing through the interstellar medium1 to heavy ions propagating into solid targets2.
-Understanding the fast-ion energy-transfer processes in fusion plasmas with an energetic component has also long been a topic of considerable interest.
+Ions with velocities greater than those of most particles in the surrounding plasma are found across all scales of plasma physics, from high energy cosmic rays passing through the interstellar medium1 to heavy ions propagating into solid targets.2 Understanding the fast-ion energy-transfer processes in fusion plasmas with an energetic component has also long been a topic of considerable interest.
 How rapidly fast ions slow down is important to the dynamics of and energy balance in their background plasmas.
-Research for magnetic fusion energy (MFE) has examined situations as diverse as intense circulating beams formed by ionization of energetic neutral beams used for plasma heating3 to tenuous isotropic mono-energetic distributions of fusion-produced alphas4.
-The hot core plasma of fusion devices has been particularly well-studied.
-There, the magnetic field has little effect on slowing down: fast-ion velocities are much less than the thermal velocity of the background electrons and the electron gyroradius, ρ_e , is large compared to the Debye length, λ{De} .
+The research on magnetic fusion energy (MFE) has examined situations as diverse as intense circulating beams formed by the ionization of energetic neutral beams used for plasma heating3 to tenuous isotropic mono-energetic distributions of fusionproduced alphas.4 The hot core plasma of fusion devices has been particularly well-studied.
+There, the magnetic field has little effect on slowing down: fast-ion velocities are much less than the thermal velocity of the background electrons, and the electron gyroradius, ρ_e , is large compared to the Debye length, λ{De} .

-This work looks at a less-well-studied (still weaklycoupled) regime where the fast-ion velocity, v{fi} , is comparable to the electron thermal velocity, $v{th,e}$, and $\eta \equiv \lambda{De}/\rho_e \leq 2$ (see Fig. 1).
-Both of these conditions might be expected to inhibit the electron response to the energetic ion, hence reduce the efficiency of electron drag on the ions and the slowing-down rate.
+This work looks at a less well-studied (still weakly-coupled) regime where the fast-ion velocity, v{fi} , is comparable to the electron thermal velocity, $v{th,e}$, and $\eta \equiv \lambda{De}/\rho_e \leq 2$ (see Fig. 1).
+Both of these conditions might be expected to inhibit the electron response to the energetic ion, and hence reduce the efficiency of electron drag on the ions and the slowingdown rate.
 Such conditions are present in the edge plasma of many MFE devices, though are considered relatively unimportant in large devices whose plasma radii, a, are much greater than ρ_i .
-We will describe why they can be important to power and ash exhaust in small MFE devices where $a \sim \rho_i$.
-Note that we restrict attention to cases where the energetic particle density is much less than the background plasma density and do not include transit-time-type resonances, e.g., excluding streaming5 and GAE-type instabilities6, respectively (either could increase the energy loss rate).
+We will describe why they can be important to power and ash exhaust in small MFE devices, where a)eevans@pppl.gov

+$a \sim \rho_i$.
+Note that we restrict attention to cases where the energetic particle density is much less than the background plasma density and does not include transit-time-type resonances, e.g., excluding streaming5 and GAE-type instabilities,6 respectively (either could increase the energy loss rate).